LinuxETC/Linux-SeedManager/README.md

 Q3: My graphs are messed up after updating.

 A3: Press 'Clear All Graphs' on the settings page.
-It will take about ten minutes for the graphs to clear and start redrawing.
+It will take about five minutes for the graphs to start redrawing.

 Q4: How do I disable the default page password?
 I dont want it anymore.